University campus in Arizona

 Students completing Associate of Applied Science degrees can transfer 75 units into Bachelor of Applied Science programs, providing a direct pathway into cybersecurity careers.
 Community colleges like Chandler-Gilbert, Mesa Community College, and GateWay Community College offer cybersecurity prerequisite courses at significantly lower costs.
 Transfer students benefit from guaranteed admission pathways and course equivalency guides that ensure smooth transitions.
 This system makes cybersecurity education more accessible and affordable for Arizona residents seeking career advancement.

-Why Study Cybersecurity in Arizona?
+Why Pursue a Cybersecurity Degree in Arizona?

 Industry & Workforce

-Arizona has emerged as a major cybersecurity hub with over 9,300 technology companies operating statewide as of 2025.
+Arizona is a major cybersecurity hub with over 9,300 technology companies operating statewide as of 2025.
 The University of Arizona's Cyber Operations program holds one of only 24 NSA-designated Centers of Academic Excellence in Cyber Operations (CAE-CO) nationwide, placing Arizona students in an elite group (University of Arizona Online).
 Rising cyber crime has created a global shortage of information security professionals, transforming this field into one of immense growth and opportunities.

 Salary Outlook